The Oregon Grape Plant and the Potential Uses of Berberine

 Holly leaves aren't compound and the spines on the leaves are more noticeable and less regular.
 Holly flowers are white and their berries are red.
 To confuse matters, though, Oregon grape is sometimes known as Oregon grape holly to distinguish it from true grapes.

 Berberine might have some health benefits.
-As described below, however, pregnant and nursing woman mustn't take berberine because it's dangerous for the baby.
+Its effects inside the human body need to be studied further.
+As described below, pregnant and nursing woman mustn't take berberine because it's dangerous for the baby.